Thank you for your interest!

 In the body of the message, include your query for the manuscript (plot summary) along with a professional bio, any website or social media links, and, if you’re an illustrator or author-illustrator, a link to your portfolio.
 Please also indicate your specific tribal affiliation(s), listing the full official name of your tribal Nation, and whether you are: (a) an enrolled citizen/member; (b) a recent descendant (and of whom; e.g., “my mother, NAME, was an enrolled member of XYZ”); or (c) self-identified.

 Due to volume, queries or submissions of manuscripts and/or art that do not fall within the focus of the Heartdrum imprint will be deleted without a response.
+Do not send a manuscript unless specifically requested.

 If you’re more generally seeking a children’s-YA publisher, consult the CHILDREN’S WRITERS & ILLUSTRATORS MARKET 2020: THE MOST TRUSTED GUIDE TO GETTING PUBLISHED, edited by Amy Jones (Writer’s Digest Books) and consider joining the Society of Children’s Book Writers & Illustrators.
 Also be sure to check out Writer Resources.